CzakoiLevente/AWS-Services/aws-s3-static.md

 Click on the bucket you wish to upload your html to.

 To upload file hit button "Upload".

-New window will pop up.
+A new window will pop up.

+**Steps:**

-1. Seelect files
+1. Select files

-You can drag and drop the file or just click on button "Add files".
+ - You can drag and drop the file or just click on button "Add files".

-Hit button "Next".
+ - Hit button "Next".

 2. Set permissions

-You can set up permissions, then hit button "Next".
+ - You can set up permissions, then hit button "Next".

 3. Set properties

-You can set which storage class, encryption and tag you want to use for your html file, then hit button "Next".
+ - You can set which storage class, encryption and tag you want to use for your html file, then hit button "Next".

 4. Review

-You can check your setup, then hit button "Upload".
+ - You can check your setup, then hit button "Upload".

 Now your file is uploaded to your bucket, and the page will show the bucket content with your file.